iamdudeman/sola-game-engine/README.md

   * Implement more BlendModes
 * Unit Testing
   * Add lots of missing tests :)
+* tooling
+  * Research build tooling of some sort
+    * Take a main java file and build for a platform maybe?
 * Browser Platform
   * Consider web worker for game loop
     * main thread creates needed dom events